 Interviews are conducted with respondents on landline telephones and cellular phones, with interviews conducted in Spanish for respondents who are primarily Spanish-speaking.
-Each sample includes a minimum quota of 400 cell phone respondents and 600 landline respondents, with additional minimum quotas among landline respondents by region.
-Landline numbers are chosen at random among listed telephone numbers, cell phone numbers are selected using random-digit dial methods.
+Each sample of national adults includes a minimum quota of 60% cell phone respondents and 40% landline respondents, with additional minimum quotas by region.
+Landline and cell phone telephone numbers are selected using random digit dial methods.
 Landline respondents are chosen at random within each household on the basis of which member had the most recent birthday.

-Samples are weighted by gender, age, race, Hispanic ethnicity, education, region, adults in the household, and phone status (cell phone only/landline only/both, having an unlisted landline number, and being cell phone mostly).
-Demographic weighting targets are based on the March 2011 Current Population Survey figures for the age 18+ non-institutionalized population living in U.S. telephone households.
-All reported margins of sampling error include the computed design effects for weighting and sample design.
+Samples are weighted to correct for unequal selection probability, non-response, and double coverage of landline and cell users in the two sampling frames.
+They are also weighted to match the national demographics of gender, age, race, Hispanic ethnicity, education, region, population density, and phone status (cell phone-only/landline only/both and cell phone mostly).
+Demographic weighting targets are based on the March 2014 Current Population Survey figures for the aged 18 and older U.S. population.
+Phone status targets are based on the July-December 2014 National Health Interview Survey.
+Population density targets are based on the 2010 census.
+All reported margins of sampling error include the computed design effects for weighting.